AdamKyle/helpscout-api/README.md

 The core thing to understand is that the structure and flow goes like this:

 - Get all collections
- - Get all categories
+ - Get all categories (Based on collection ID)
-  - Get all articles
+  - Get all articles (Based on category ID)
     - Get single article based on article id's returned from above.

+You can also get Articles through the collections:

+- Get all Collections
+ - Get all Articles (Based on Collection ID)
+   - Get Single Article based on Article ID from above.

+Articles Will return a list of articles, unfortunately you have to use the article ID to get specific information like text from a single article.

 ### Get All Articles